 During the strategy phase of content marketing, we build out the content strategy and editorial calendar.

-Once you’ve built up a decent backlink profile, you can start targeting higher-value keywords (more on our keyword research process here).
+Once you’ve built up a decent backlink profile, you can start targeting higher-value keywords (more on our keyword research and content research processes here).

 Depending on client goals, we might also decide to work on a link-building campaign to maximize the impact of our content.